samharp/kotlin-web-site/docs/topics/opt-in-requirements.md

 Sometimes, a library author provides an API but wants to require users to explicitly opt in before they can extend it.
 For example, to inherit from the API or add an implementation for an abstract function.
-Library authors can enforce this by marking open or abstract classes and non-functional interfaces with the `@SubclassOptInRequired` annotation.
+Library authors can enforce this by marking [open](inheritance.md) or [abstract classes](classes.md#abstract-classes) and [non-functional interfaces](interfaces.md) with the [`@SubclassOptInRequired`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-subclass-opt-in-required/) annotation.

-To opt in to use such an API element and extend it in your code, use the `@SubclassOptInRequired` annotation with a reference to the API element.
+To opt in to use such an API element and extend it in your code, use the `@SubclassOptInRequired` annotation with a reference to the annotation class.
 For example, suppose you want to use the `CoreLibraryApi` interface, which requires an opt-in:

 ```kotlin